minprog/prog-project/info/10 Syllabus.md

 *Daily stand-up* --- You will be part of a group of five students who work on similar projects.
 Each day at 10 in the morning, you will have a stand-up meeting to discuss progress.
 Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
 From time to time, stand-ups will be visited by instructors or assistants.

+*Hour of code* --- where you will present your code an explain your design decisions.
+These sessions are meant to help each other and provide constructive feedback.

 *Friday presentations* --- You will also be part of a larger group with an assigned *mentor* who will guide and coach you during the project.
 An important part of this is the weekly presentation on Friday where you will update your group on current progress.

 *Code reviews* --- Every Wednesday from the second week on, you will perform a systematic review of the codebase of one of your team members.
 You will get a list of topics to help you focus your feedback.
 This will help you, and your team members, to deliver better code as part of the final application.